 The GE/McKinsey Portfolio Analysis Matrix is a strategic product management framework that also focuses on guiding product development investments.

 This strategic framework generates a holistic view of the company and its market environment.
-This strategic framework is most commonly used by larger corporations.
+It is most commonly used by larger corporations.

 The Ansoff Matrix is composed of a grid that consists of a market component and a product component.